 A variety of resources are available to the small angle community.
 Several are provided here.

-- NIST has a Scattering Length Density calculator as well as a table of neutron scattering lengths
+- NIST also has a SLD calculator as well as a table of neutron scattering lengths

 - Other NIST tools on the web